 Self-Care as a Component of Self-Love

 Where do self-love and self-care intersect?
-Self-care has become a buzzword lately and monetized for marketing purposes.
+Self-care has become a buzzword lately and many things are being marketed as such.
 But if self-care is deeper than buying an expensive face mask or bubble bath bomb, what is it?
 Self-care starts before you fill the bath with water - it starts with self-love.

 Self-soothing can be mental, like reminding yourself you’re doing the best you can.
 It can also be experiential coping skills, like you’ll find examples of here.
 The heart of self-care is the prioritization of self and the mindful actions you take to reduce stress and fight back against overwhelm.
 Self-care and self-love change as different significant lifetime milestones present themselves, and shifts can be necessary.

 Psychology Today invited one of our therapists, Jessica Bloom, to contribute to a discussion about self-love for new moms.
 Find out how to gently support a new mom in your life in the article Should We Stop Preaching Self-Love to New Moms?